dsv-su/entitlements/README.md

 Manage entitlements in SUKAT

-Positional arguments:
+positional arguments:
   <username>            The user(s) to be acted upon.
 If no users given, read
                         users from stdin.

-Options:
+options:
-  -h, --help            Show this help message and exit.
-  --add [<entitlement> ...], -a [<entitlement> ...]
+  -h, --help            show this help message and exit --add [<entitlement> ...], -a [<entitlement> ...]
                         Add one or more entitlements to the given user(s).
 Can be specified multiple times.